BeatTheFish.com Privacy and Cookies Policy

 8. How and where we store your data

-The servers we use to host our domain are owned by 1&1 IONOS and based in Kansas City, Missouri in the United States of America.
-Our email marketing service is AWeber, which is also based in the United States of America.
-Your data will therefore be stored in and transferred to and from Canada, where we are based, and the United States.
+The servers we use to host our domain are owned by OVH Hosting and based in Montreal, Quebec, Canada.
+Our email marketing service is AWeber, which is based in the United States of America.
+Your data will therefore be stored in and transferred to and from Canada and the United States.

 AWeber is self-certified within the EU-US Privacy Shield and therefore provides protection for personal data that is the equivalent of that required within the European Economic Area.